-Aiming to contribute to customers' new manufacturing operations by maintaining the customer orientation that drives growth

-As a leading company in EDMs, Sodick contributes to production innovation for customers around the world with the functionality and quality they seek.
-Over the roughly half century since our founding, manufacturing has undergone continuous mechanization and automation, and today we are in a so-called fourth industrial revolution, with technological innovation advancing in areas including IoT and Al. The diversification of needs for products and services has become a major trend, with growing demand for product customization even in machine tools, as customers that in the past produced large volumes of standardized products now seek to manufacture a wider range of products in small lots.
+Aiming to contribute to customers' new manufacturing operations by maintaining the customer orientation that drives growth customers around the world with the functionality and quality they seek.
+Over the roughly half century since our founding, manufacturing has undergone continuous mechanization and automation, and today we are in a so-called fourth industrial revolution, with technological innovation advancing in areas including IoT and AI.
+The diversification of needs for products and services has become a major trend, with growing demand for product customization even in machine tools, as customers that in the past produced large volumes of standardized products now seek to manufacture a wider range of products in small lots.
 Customers' manufacturing sites have reached a stage where simple labor is becoming increasingly automated, and the efforts of manufacturing staff are being redirected toward more creative operations.